drummonds/cookiecutter-django-crud/README.rst

 A cookiecutter template to create a Django app within an existing Django project, with boilerplate including:
     * A barebones Django model.
     * Django CRUD views and templates using django-vanilla-views.
-    * A Django ModelForm using floppyforms.
+    * A Django ModelForm using crispyforms.
     * Tests for all of the views using WebTest.
     * Model Mommy generated models for the tests.